WinningWebSoftware/dev-environment/README.md

 cd project-name && composer install
 ```

+Before building your containers, open `docker-compose.yml` and do a find and replace for
+`project_name` and replace it with your prefix/project name.
+This prevents container
+name conflicts if you are using this dev environment for multiple projects.

 In order to create your environment and build your containers run the following
 command: